cmoserj/culturologies.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Cody Moser.
 I am a PhD student in the Department of Cognitive and Information Sciences at UC Merced and a Visiting Fellow in The Music Lab in the School of Psychology at Harvard University.

+Who am I?
+====
 My original background and training was in field biology and bioacoustics where I first began a PhD at Texas A&M University in 2016 to study primate bioacoustics and language evolution.
 In 2018, I joined [The Music Lab](https://www.themusiclab.org/) under [Samuel Mehr's](https://mehr.cz/) tutelage as a visiting graduate student to work on questions regarding the evolution of infant-directed speech and song.
 In 2019, I mastered out of my previous PhD program with a thesis on the mimicry of animals by human hunters with [Jeff Winking](https://liberalarts.tamu.edu/anthropology/profile/jeffrey-winking/).
 I then worked for some time in the think tank circuit in Washington, DC.
 In 2020, I rejoined academia to work on models of innovation and human institutions with [Paul Smaldino](https://smaldino.com/wp/) at the University of California, Merced, where I am today.

 What do I study?
 ====